AtomLinter/linter-markdown/README.md

 ## folder-specific install (project-specific configuration)

-The folder-specific way of installing the `linter-markdown` package should be used if you use differents configurations depending of each markdown document.
-This solution is also convenient if your markdown documents are part of an npm project (and hence have an associated package.json file).
+The folder-specific way of configuring `remark` should be used if:
+* You are working on the project with other people
+* You need repeatable results
+* You use need a different configuration for each project

 You can set you folder-specific configuration in a `.remarkrc` file that should be saved in each folder of your markdown documents.